Fujifilm X-A5 vs Nikon D3400

 It is notable that the X-A5 has a microphone port, which is missing on the D3400.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-A5 and the D3400 have been discontinued, but can regularly be found used on eBay.
+Both the X-A5 and the D3400 have been discontinued, but can regularly be found used on ebay.
 The D3400 was replaced by the Nikon D3500, while the X-A5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-A5 and D3400 can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Nikon D3400 Manual.

 So what is the bottom line?
 Is the Fujifilm X-A5 better than the Nikon D3400 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.